-Welcome to Brasenose!
-Post-arrival, you can expect to have a busy schedule of important introductory meetings ('Induction') in the College and in your Faculty or Department during your first week ("Week 0" aka "Freshers' Week").
+Post-arrival, you can expect to have a busy schedule of important introductory meetings ('Induction') in the College and in your Faculty or Department.
 There will also be a number of social events to welcome you, providing opportunities to meet fellow students.
 These are organised by the Junior Common Room (JCR) for Undergraduates, and by the Hulme Common Room (HCR) (the equivalent of the Middle Common Room or MCR in other Colleges) for Graduates.
-Undergraduates are each assigned student mentors, known as a 'parent', who should greet you on arrival and can provide guidance about the College's organisation and conventions.
+Undergraduates and Graduates are each assigned student mentors, known as a 'parent', who should greet you on arrival and provide guidance about the College's organisation and conventions.